 - have a sustained high level of academic achievement, as indicated by grades, awards, and teacher recommendations;

-A. The Study of the U.S. Institute on Civic Engagement, hosted by Michigan State University, will provide participants with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
+The Study of the U.S. Institute on Civic Engagement, hosted by Michigan State University, will provide participants with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
 The academic program will define civic engagement; examine its development in the United States; and explore topics such as citizenship, community building, economic development, grassroots activism, political leadership, and volunteerism.
-In order to enhance the academic experience, the Institute will focus on specific themes such as civil rights and protections, diversity, equity, and inclusion (DEI), citizen journalism, social movements, education, governance, minority communities, leadership, and media.
+In order to enhance the academic experience, the Institute will focus on specific themes such as civil rights and protections, diversity, equity, inclusion and accessibility (DEIA), citizen journalism, social movements, education, governance, minority communities, leadership, and media.
 Academic sessions will be complemented with hands-on sessions or workshops designed to build skills in the topics mentioned above.
 The Institute will encourage participants to develop innovative and practical plans to become engaged citizens in their own communities.
-Academic activities will be supplemented with a study tour to Seattle, Washington.

 How to apply